-Time Value of Money: Meaning, principle, calculations, interest rates, importance of interest rates, importance of different types of interest rates and returns.
+Time Value of Money: Meaning, principle, calculations, interest rates, importance of interestrates,

 Valuation: Introduction to valuation, valuation of stocks, valuation of bonds, methods and techniques

 Practical sessions: To gain an understanding of proprietary software for international derivatives

 - 1. Introduction to proprietary software. - 2.
 Detailed understanding of basic features of proprietary software. - 3.
 Understanding order types and their implementation - 4.
 Regular practice to understand execution of basic strategies. - 5.
 Introduction to trading and investment. - 6.
 Introduction to analytical methods